-The Warmi Huasi project accompanies children at risk in both San Benito, in the district of Carabayllo, and in the Province of Paucar de Sara, high up in the Andes mountains in the department of Ayacucho.
-Our Warmi Huasi team in Ayacucho is in touch constantly with the parents, teachers and municipal officials about the welfare of the children.
-We have completed a virtual training program for all teachers of the Province of Paucar de Sara on bio-security for themselves and prepared them in turn to communicate the same message to all their students, mostly by whatsapp.
-We have given out all the books from the reading clubs so that the children have the books to read at home.
-We also have radio with the children, telling stories and getting them to send in their stories.
+The Warmi Huasi project, accompanying children at risk in both San Benito, in the Lima districts of Carabayllo and San Martin de Porres, and in the Province of Paucar de Sara Sara, high up in the Andes mountains in the department of Ayacucho, is producing amazing results.
+Our Warmi Huasi teams continue to be in touch constantly with the parents and teachers about the welfare of the children.
+We have given out all the books from the reading clubs so that the children can read at home.
+We also have radio programs with the children in Ayacucho, with bio-security advice and story telling and getting them to send in their stories.

 From February through March this year, 2021, we arranged for teachers to visit homes, in a very limited presencial way respecting protocols of bio-security and safeguarding, of the children of the primary school in Lampa, Ayacucho.
 These chilldren had dropped behind, we are hoping to save their school year 2020.
 Likewise in San Benito, help is being given to those children who have dropped behind.

 In San Benito, the mothers have continued the 5 communal kitchens into 2021.
 The figures on the 1st April 2021 are: 185 families helped, with an average of 5 persons per family, means a total of 925 people receive a meal each day, plus 74 social cases, a grand total of 999 meals a day.
 We have been helping each communal kitchen with the purchase of foodstocks, especially vegetables, chicken or fish, and bio-security equipment.